molinfo-vienna/CDPKit/Doc/Sphinx/Source/applications/structgen.rst

     file-extensions (without leading dot!) as argument.
     This option is useful when the format cannot be auto-detected from the actual extension of the file (because missing, misleading or not supported).

+  -j [ --fixed-substr ] arg

+    Fixed substructure template molecule file.
+The given molecule can serve as source for fixed substructure atom 3D coordinates and also as query for finding fixed substructure matches in the processed input molecules if a SMARTS pattern has not been specified by option *--fixed-substr-ptn*.
+If the template molecule file does not provide atom 3D coordinates then the coordinates of matched input molecule atoms will be used (if 3D coordinates are not provided either way an error will be reported). [since V1.1]

+  -J [ --fixed-substr-ptn ] arg

+    SMARTS pattern for finding fixed substructure matches in the processed input molecules.
+If a template molecule file has been specified by option *--fixed-substr* then matching atoms of that molecule will serve as primary source for fixed atom 3D coordinates.
+Otherwise, the coordinates of matched input molecule atoms will be used (if 3D coordinates are not provided either way an error will be reported). [since V1.1]

+  -U [ --fixed-substr-mcss ] [=arg(=1)]

+    Use maximum common substructure search to find fixed substructure matches (default: false, using reqular substructure searching). [since V1.1]

+  -a [ --fixed-substr-align ] [=arg(=1)]

+    Align generated 3D structure on fixed substructure input atom positions (default: false). [since V1.1]

+  -p [ --fixed-substr-min-atoms ] arg

+    The minimum required number of matched atoms when using maximum common substructure searching to find fixed substructure matches (default: 2). [since V1.1]

+  -Q [ --fixed-substr-max-matches ] arg

+    The maximum number of considered fixed substructure matches (default: 1, 0 disables limit). [since V1.1]

+  -^ [ --fixed-substr-ignore-h ] [=arg(=1)]

+    Ignore hydrogens that are present in the specified fixed substructure template molecule file (default: false). [since V1.1]